Seeed-Studio/MakerCamp/2026-01-MIT/Jessica/README.md

 This month in Shenzhen was several eye-opening and learning curves.
 It was my first time in China, so I spent a good amount of time sorting out phone numbers and Didi and WeChat and Alipay and Taobao, along with the metro, how to feed myself as a vegetarian, and the good birdwatching spots.

-Here are some good birds I met.
+I think since the rest of the cohort and cohorts past have posted great pictures of HQB and the factories, here is a unique contribution of some good birds I met around the makerspace.

 |  |  |
 |---|---|